emca-it/EnergyMonitor/04-00-00-Operations-on-hosts/04-00-02-Adding-hosts.md

 ## 4. **Confirm adding host with "Finish"**

 <blockquote style="border-left: 8px solid green; padding: 15px;"> <b>Note</b>: Buckets give the user a capacity of adding multiple services at once, during the creation of a host.
 So if many identical services are used on multiple hosts, setting a bucket up can make setting up a host much easier.
-One should of it as a template, essentially.
+One should of it as several metrics/services bundled together.
 </blockquote>